Search engine algorithms are super complicated.

 The problem?
 Those words don’t rank very high.

-In the graph below, mymoneyblog.com is so low that it’s almost off the screen, when compared to its closest competitors for high volume keywords.
+In the knowledge graph below, mymoneyblog.com is so low that it’s almost off the screen, when compared to its closest competitors for high volume keywords.
 (MyMoneyBlog is located in the very bottom right hand corner.)

 Why does it rank so low?
 Because there isn’t enough focus.
 The site seems to take on too many subjects, but doesn’t cover them fully.
 Remember all the relative topic gaps?